rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 Before model is trained, data processing is performed.

-1. **Format Consistency**: Having all audio files in the same format (WAV) and specifications (22050 Hz, mono) ensures consistency, which is essential for machine learning models to perform optimally.
-Inconsistent audio formats can lead to variability in the input data, which can confuse the model and degrade performance.
+For optimal machine learning performance, audio data must follow these standards:

+- **format consistency** (all files as WAV, 22050 Hz, mono) prevents variability that can confuse models  and degrade performance;
-2. **Sampling Rate Normalization (22050 Hz)**: The sampling rate determines how many samples per second are in the audio file.
+- **sampling rate normalization** (22050 Hz): the sampling rate determines how many samples per second are in the audio file.
 A standard sampling rate like 22050 Hz is often used because it's sufficient to capture the frequency range of human speech while keeping the file size manageable.
 It also aligns with the Nyquist theorem for capturing all frequencies up to 11025 Hz, which covers most of the human hearing range.
-3. **Mono Channel**: Converting stereo or multi-channel audio files to mono ensures that the model trains on a single channel, which simplifies the learning process.
+- **mono channel**: Converting stereo or multi-channel audio files to mono ensures that the model trains on a single channel, which simplifies the learning process.

 ### Visual Core